elastic/kibana/packages/kbn-eslint-import-resolver-kibana/README.md

 rootPackageName | `null` | The `"name"` property of the root `package.json` file.
 If your project has multiple `package.json` files then specify this setting to tell the resolver which `package.json` file sits at the root of your project. pluginPaths | `[]` if `rootPackageName` is set, otherwise `[.]` | Array of relative paths which contain a Kibana plugin.
 Plugins must contain a `package.json` file to be valid. pluginDirs | `[]` | Array of relative paths pointing to directories which contain Kibana plugins.
-Plugins must contain a `package.json` file to be valid.
+Plugins must contain a `package.json` file to be valid. pluginMap | `{}` | A map of plugin ids to relative paths, explicitly pointing to the location where Kibana should map `plugin/{pluginId}` import statements.
+Directories do not need to contain a `package.json` file to work.

 ## Settings Usage
 To specify additional config add a `:` after the resolver name and specify the argument as key-value pairs: